apache/griffin/griffin-doc/measure/dimensions.md

 A detailed measure configuration guide is available [here](measure-configuration-guide/sparksql.md).

+## Schema Conformance

+Schema Conformance ensures that the attributes of a given dataset follow a set of standard definitions in terms of data type.
+Most binary file formats (orc, avro, etc.) and tabular sources (Hive, RDBMS, etc.) already impose type constraints on the data they represent.
+However, text based formats like csv, json, xml, etc. do not retain schema information.
+Such formats must be explicitly validated for attribute type conformance.

+For example, date of birth of customer should be a date, age should be an integer.

+A detailed measure configuration guide is available [here](measure-configuration-guide/schema_conformance.md).

 ## Profiling

 Data processing and its analysis can't truly be complete without data profiling - reviewing source data for content and